-- Faculty member, supervisor, PRC, dean/director, VPAA.
-Input from faculty peers may be sought and must be in writing. - The faculty member may request in writing that a colleague observe the review process.
-This colleague must be identified to the supervisor in writing as having permission to review all evaluative material.
-This colleague may be his/her mentor, or other FGCU faculty colleague.
-The colleague may examine all submitted material and may observe the supervisor's discussion with the faculty member.
-The colleague serves only as an advisor to the faculty member.
+Faculty member, supervisor, PRC, dean/director, VPAA.
+Input from faculty peers may be sought, but input must be in writing.

+The faculty member may request in writing that a colleague observe the review process.

+- This colleague must be identified to the supervisor in writing as having permission to review all evaluative material. - This colleague may be their mentor, other FGCU faculty colleague. - The colleague may examine all submitted material and may observe the supervisor's discussion with the faculty member. - The colleague serves only as an advisor to the faculty member.